Tag Archives: Pasta

 Cook pasta according to directions on box for al dente.
 Reserve a cup of pasta water in the event you may need a little more liquid in your sauce.
 Add 2 tablespoons of salt to cooking water for pasta.
 The Italians like to say that their pasta water should be like sea water good and salty.
 After finished cooking pasta — reserve 1 cup of pasta water and set aside before you drain pasta.

 Heat a large sauté pan over medium heat add 4 tablespoons of olive oil and garlic, cook until garlic is golden about 2 minutes.
 Be careful you don’t want to burn this garlic.
-Add the crushed red pepper now and the tomatoes, and cook over medium heat.
+Add the crushed red pepper now and the tomatoes, and cook over medium low heat.
 I also added some kosher salt (about 1/2 teaspoon to start, you can always add more) and a little freshly ground black pepper.
 Stir for a while to make sure garlic doesn’t burn and tomatoes start to burst and deflate about 5 minutes and if you think you need a little more olive oil add it now .
 I let the tomatoes simmer in the pan for about 15 minutes to 1/2 hour for the best consistency.
-I smashed down stubborn little tomatoes at the end with the back of a wooden spoon.
+I smashed down stubborn little tomatoes at the end with the back of a wooden spoon or a masher if you have one.
 A very low simmer at the end.
 Taste for Salt and Pepper.
 The longer the tomatoes sit in the oil and cook down on a low simmer the better the sauce will be so if you have a little time let it sit.
+I think my tomatoes sat for at least 2 hours like this.
+Once tomatoes were cooked down I just turned off heat covered it and let it sit.
+Before eating while making the pasta I heated up on a low simmer.

 Once the spaghetti is cooked and you’ve drained it ( remember to reserve a cup of pasta water).
-Add it to the pan with tomatoes and over medium-high heat toss the pasta with the tomatoes well.
+Add the pasta water a little at a time to the pan with tomatoes and over medium-low heat toss the pasta with the tomatoes well.
 Add the basil .
 I let everyone add their own cheese at the table.

 Remove the pan from the heat and plate it up.